5 MISTAKES MADE WHEN SPRAY PAINTING

 Guys, not all paint companies are the same.
 Some are out there to give you a crappy paint, with a cheaply made nozzle that will clog, and will dispense your paint unevenly.
 Spend one to two extra dollars and enjoy your DIY project a lot more.
 Rust-Oleum is my favorite brand, the fry sauce to my fries, the cream in my oreo.

-Kilz is my runner up.
-This company does a great job as well, its just a hair under Rust-Oleum in the smooth finish category.
+Kilz is my runner-up.
+This company does a great job as well, it’s just a hair under Rust-Oleum in the smooth finish category.
 If I can’t find either of these two brands in the color I need…I don’t paint.
 Seriously, you can try other brands, but I have had too many bad experiences.
 Rust-Oleum and Kilz is always in large supply at Home Depot, Walmart and Lowes…so you shouldn’t have trouble finding it.
-If you need Amazon.com sells it with prime shipping.
+If you need it fast, Amazon.com sells it with prime shipping!

 I hope this helps you avoid mistakes on your next DIY spray painting project.
 I wish the best of luck to you in your crafting future!